-Dr Alana Barton is a Reader in Criminology and Criminal Justice.
-Her research and teaching interests include the politics of punishment, critical histories of crime and punishment, and research ethics.
+Dr Alana Barton is a Reader in Criminology.
+Her research and teaching interests include the politics of punishment, criminological epistemology and pedagogy, zemiology and agnotology.
 Her book ‘Fragile Moralities and Dangerous Sexualities: Two Centuries of Semi-Penal Institutionalisation for Women’ was published by Ashgate in 2005 and was nominated for the Hart Socio-Legal Studies Award and the British Society of Criminology Book Prize.
-She is co-editor of ‘Expanding the Criminological Imagination: Critical Readings in Criminology’ which was published by Willan in 2007.
-She has worked on large-scale Home Office funded research projects and has presented papers at numerous academic conferences in the UK, USA, Canada, Greece and Russia.
-She has co-edited three special editions of the Prison Service Journal (with Dr Alyson Brown) and is currently working on publications examining the challenges to the ‘criminological imagination’ posed by neo-liberal shifts in education and society and on the place of ‘celebrity missionaries’ in the construction of discourses around the poor (with Dr Howard Davis).
+She is co-editor of ‘Expanding the Criminological Imagination’ (2007) and ‘Agnotology and the Criminological Imagination’ (2018).
+She has worked on various large-scale research projects and has presented papers at numerous academic conferences in the UK, USA, Canada, Greece and Russia.
+She has co-edited three special editions of the Prison Service Journal (with Dr Alyson Brown) and is currently working on publications examining the challenges to the ‘criminological imagination’ posed by neo-liberal shifts in education and the political and social construction of ignorance (with Dr Howard Davis).

 - BSc (Hons) Psychology, Manchester Polytechnic, 1989

 - PhD Criminology/Criminal Justice – ‘Fragile Moralities and Dangerous Sexualities’, Liverpool John Moores University, 2001